 CohBar ("CohBar," "we," "us," "our," "its" or the "Company") is a clinical stage biotechnology company focused on the research and development of mitochondria based therapeutics (MBTs), an emerging class of drugs for the treatment of chronic and age-related diseases.
 Mitochondria based therapeutics originate from the discovery by CohBar's founders of a novel group of naturally occurring mitochondrial-derived peptides within the mitochondrial genome that regulate metabolism and cell death, and whose biological activity declines with age.
 To date, the Company has discovered more than 100 mitochondrial-derived peptides.
-CohBar's efforts focus on the development of these peptides into therapeutics that offer the potential to address a broad range of diseases, including nonalcoholic steatohepatitis (NASH), obesity, cancer, fibrotic diseases including idiopathic pulmonary fibrosis (IPF), type 2 diabetes (T2D), cardiovascular and neurodegenerative diseases.
-The Company's lead compound, CB4211, is in the phase 1b stage of a phase 1a/1b clinical trial for NASH and obesity.
-In addition, CohBar has four preclinical programs, including two in cancer, one in fibrotic diseases and one in T2D.
+CohBar's efforts focus on the development of these peptides into therapeutics that offer the potential to address a broad range of diseases, including nonalcoholic steatohepatitis (NASH), obesity, fibrotic diseases including idiopathic pulmonary fibrosis (IPF), acute respiratory distress syndrome (ARDS) including COVID-19 associated ARDS, cancer, type 2 diabetes (T2D), cardiovascular and neurodegenerative diseases.
+The Company's lead compound, CB4211, is in the Phase 1b stage of a Phase 1a/1b clinical trial for NASH and obesity.
+In addition, CohBar has four preclinical programs, including one in fibrotic diseases, one in ARDS and two in cancer.

-We have substantially expanded our preclinical pipeline in 2019.
+We substantially expanded our preclinical pipeline in 2020.
 Our expanded pipeline greatly strengthens our belief that there are potentially multiple novel therapeutics that can be developed from peptides encoded in the mitochondrial genome.

 The application of MBTs originates from almost two decades of research by our founders, resulting in their discovery of a novel group of mitochondrial-derived peptides (MDPs) encoded within the mitochondrial genome.
-Some of these naturally occurring MDPs and their analogs have demonstrated a range of biological activity and therapeutic potential in research models across multiple diseases including NASH, obesity, cancer, fibrotic diseases including IPF, T2D, cardiovascular and neurodegenerative diseases.
+Some of these naturally occurring MDPs and their analogs have demonstrated a range of biological activity and therapeutic potential in research models across multiple diseases including NASH, obesity, cancer, fibrotic diseases including IPF, ARDS, T2D, cardiovascular and neurodegenerative diseases.
 Many chronic and age-related diseases are associated with a decrease in number and function of mitochondria.